 Handling WordPress Product Image Upload from within Salesforce

 Building out a tool for the client to upload product images to WordPress from a Salesforce product record and have them automatically associated with the correct product within WordPress proved to be a fun challenge.
-Using custom s-controls we were able to build a upload mechanism that was hosted in wordpress but was added to the product pages via a frame that allowed the images uploaded to it to be automatically associated with the proper product.
+Using custom s-controls, we were able to build an upload mechanism that was hosted in WordPress but was added to the product pages via a frame that allowed the images uploaded to it to be automatically associated with the proper product.
 We even provided the client with tools for selecting the primary image, deleting images, and also clicking through the images to find the end URL for report building and quote generation.
 We also were able to transfer all of the images already associated with the products that resided on a windows server (the old website) without data loss!

 The Final Result: A Fully Integrated Salesforce Product Catalog

-WordPress excels at displaying dynamic data and after fully integrating Salesforce we now have a robust, user experience rich website that allows our client's customers to quickly and easily filter through products and find what is right for them.
-Our client have frequently come back to us with ideas for how to improve lead conversion rates by manipulating the Salesforce data as it comes into WordPress, like adding a hot deal sticker to products that have recently dropped in price.
-Once you have the data connected adding little customizations to the way that data is processed is easy and gives our clients who use Salesforce a lot of power in controlling exactly what they want the end user experience to be.
+WordPress excels at displaying dynamic data, and after fully integrating Salesforce we now have a robust, user experience rich website that allows our client's customers to quickly and easily filter through products and find what is right for them.
+Our client has frequently come back to us with ideas for how to improve lead conversion rates by manipulating the Salesforce data as it comes into WordPress, like adding a hot deal sticker to products that have recently dropped in price.
+Once you have the data connected adding little customizations to the way that data is processed is straightforward and gives our clients who use Salesforce a lot of power in controlling exactly what they want the end user experience to be.

 If you are interested in Salesforce integration with WordPress or any other system, do not hesitate to reach out to our team.